 As we can see, there are many factors that, individually or collectively, can influence the outcome of IVF.
 Therefore, it may happen that, after a first unsuccessful IVF, pregnancy is achieved in successive attempts due to better control or improvement in some of these aspects.

-In 2019, 5,807 conventional IVF cycles were performed in Spain (545 cycles less than in 2018), whose results expressed as delivery rate per transfer were as follows:
+In 2021, 4,395 conventional IVF cycles were performed in Spain (compared to 4,344 cycles in 2020), and results expressed as delivery rate per transfer are as follows: